wavesoft/databridge-interface/queue/dbridgex/README.md

 ## Description

 The DataBridge-X Queue is an elaborate FIFO queue that takes into account additional requirements that some experiments might need.
+The following sections explain in details the new features.

+### Feature Matching

+DataBridge-X offers the means to send jobs only to a particular subset of volunteers that fulfill a set of requirements.
+Such a feature is useful when more than one projects or project versions are using the same queue.

+### Real-Time Notifications

+DataBridge-X broadcasts real-time notifications to one or more target machines in order to gauge it's operation.
+This provides

 ## Example